msnicklous/portletspec3/README.md

 and [the JSR 362 page at the JCP site] (http://www.jcp.org/en/jsr/detail?id=362) for more information.

+The generated API documentation can be found [here.] (http://msnicklous.github.io/portletspec3/)

 This information is a work in progress and is subject to change.

 ###License